underground-software/ILKD_course_materials/index.md

 After the regular semester and final examinations are concluded, students will be required to complete and submit their final project and presentation.

+For more information, please refer to our [detailed procedures and policies](procedures.md).